-In 2006 I started working on a VENI-grant project awarded by NWO, the Netherlands Organization for Scientific Research.
-My project is entitled "The contribution of contrast in context".
+In 2005 I was awarded a personal VENI-grant project by NWO, the Netherlands Organization for Scientific Research for a project entitled "The contribution of contrast in context".
 You can read more here.
 PhD student Anna Lobanova is also working on topics closely related to this project.
 Currently we are looking at what evidence exists for making distinctions between contrast relations, and we recently presented a paper on this topic at IwCS 8.
 We are also working on automatic antonym extraction and antonym evaluation.
 The goal of this work is to use the automatically extracted antonyms to try to automatically identify (unmarked) contrastive relations, and to account for the contrastive interpretation.

 My interest in contrast developed from my fascination with inference in discourse and dialogue.
 Most of my work is within the fields of computational semantics and pragmatics, and as a methodology I prefer to use corpus data to test formal theories.
 In addition to contrast I do work on presupposition theory (the topic of my dissertation), conversational implicatures, and ellipsis, in particular VP ellipsis.